What Implantation Cramps Feel Like & How Long They Last

 These changes occur due to rising levels of the pregnancy hormone hCG.
 As hCG continues to rise, you may find that these symptoms become more pronounced over time.
 However, you’ve probably also noticed that these symptoms are similar to those of PMS.

-Paying attention to your exact fertility hormone concentrations using the Mira Plus tracker can help you pinpoint hormonal changes with greater accuracy to differentiate early pregnancy symptoms from PMS.
+Paying attention to your exact fertility hormone concentrations using the Mira Fertility Tracker can help you pinpoint hormonal changes with greater accuracy to differentiate early pregnancy symptoms from PMS.

 How Long Do Implantation Cramps Last?